hvalev/shiny-server-arm-docker/README.md

 ![Docker Stars](https://img.shields.io/docker/stars/hvalev/shiny-server-arm)
 ![Docker Image Size (latest by date)](https://img.shields.io/docker/image-size/hvalev/shiny-server-arm)

 Docker image which builds shiny server on debian-buster for ARM architectures (such as raspberry pi devices).
-Generates both armv7 and arm64 images and should be future-proof with new releases and versions of shiny-server.
+Generates both armv7 and arm64 images and should be future-proof with new releases of shiny-server and versions of node.js.

 ## How to run it
 Create the shiny-server folders which the container will use: